-The primary therapy for both TSH- and gonadotropin-secreting tumors is surgery.
+The primary therapy for both tumors that produce TSH and gonadotropin-secreting tumors is surgery.
 At Memorial Sloan Kettering, we use a minimally invasive approach called transnasal transsphenoidal resection to remove pituitary tumors.
 Surgeons are able to bypass brain tissue, operating instead through an incision inside the nasal passage.
 The risk for neurologic complications with this approach is very low, and the surgery leaves no visible scar.

 If surgery alone is not curative, radiation therapy may be an option.
 Forms of radiation therapy we may recommend include stereotactic radiosurgery, in which special equipment is used to give a single large dose of radiation to a tumor.
 We may also recommend intensity-modulated radiation therapy, which uses radiation beams of varying intensity to precisely match tumor angles and shapes and thereby reduce the risk of damage to optic nerves and other delicate structures in this area.